 I looked up, and a slim woman of indeterminate age stood before me.
 “I will hand you the mask and fins while you use the ladder to get into the water.”

 “Well, it’s fine if you are careful and use the ladder,” the woman insisted.
 “Swim alongside the wall and you can catch up with your group.
 But only if you want to.”

-Of course I wanted to.
+Of course, I wanted to.
 But I was also scared to death.
 But then, who knew when I’d get another opportunity to snorkel?
 And I was a strong swimmer and in pretty good shape.
 And being a self-proclaimed weenie can get tiresome after a while.
 So, heart pounding in fear, I slid down the ladder while the woman patiently handed me my equipment.
-And soon enough I was splashing my way towards my group telling myself to pace my breathing so I wouldn’t hyperventilate and pass out.
-And sure enough 15 minutes later I was having the time of my life.
+And soon enough I was splashing my way toward my group telling myself to pace my breathing so I wouldn’t hyperventilate and pass out.
+And sure enough, 15 minutes later I was having the time of my life.

 Here’s the thing.
 Sometimes life kicks the crap out of you and then takes unexpected detours.
 But sometimes if you jump in – well, in my case, ease in at your own speed – it works out.
 But the path you were supposed to take and the things you had planned never happen.
 So you have to improvise.
 And if that seems foolhardy to someone else, so be it.

 But I needed that vacation.
 It was the first real one I’d had in years and when I returned, I was able to finish a book close to deadline, launch a crowdfunding campaign for my newest project, CLOSE ENOUGH FOR GOVERNMENT WORK: A GUIDE TO AMERICA’S PRESIDENTIAL LIBRARIES (Loconeal, 2016), and acquire new clients and contracts, hopefully stabilizing my income stream.